godotengine/godot-demo-projects/misc/os_test/README.md

 Renderer: Compatibility

-Check out this demo on the asset library: https://godotengine.org/asset-library/asset/2789
+Check out this demo on the Asset Store: https://store.godotengine.org/asset/godot-foundation/operating-system-testing-demo/

 ## How does it work?